two-torial/two-torial/docs/games/bemani/iidx/24_sinobuz/setup.md

 ## First launch

-!!! danger "If you have any issues running the game, refer to the [Troubleshooting](troubleshooting.md) page."
+!!! danger "If you have any issues running the game, refer to the [Troubleshooting](troubleshooting.md) page"

 ### BACKUP DATA